loparcog/loparcog.github.io/content/posts/sesame.md

 *Feel free to check out this and other Silly Sound modules at [the GitHub codebase](https://github.com/loparcog/SillySounds) (they're well commented I swear).
 All of the code mentioned in this article can be found in [src/Sesame.cpp](https://github.com/loparcog/SillySounds/blob/master/src/Sesame.cpp)*

-## Background

-There are multiple this to explain here before going into the actual project, but if you're familiar with VCV Rack you can probably skip ahead.
-Otherwise, here is a crash course for Eurorack as I understand it.
-Synthesizers commonly have multiple parts working in unison including something to make sound (commonly waveforms), something to filter that sound to add some *depth*, something to keep track of time and possibly sequence notes, and many, many more.
-All of these tools are implicitly part of the synthesizer though, which allow different parameters to be altered but always function and communicate in specific ways.
-Somewhere in the 50s to 60s someone moved towards making a more "modular" system, something that can have standard voltage inputs and outputs for each part of the synthesizer so you can customize exactly how different components communicate and are controlled.
-This has spiralled since then, and dawned the birth of Eurorack in the 90s.

-Eurorack takes modular synthesizers one step further, and breaks components down into their own panels.
-Now users can pick and choose which modules they want to use in their setup, and since things are standardized, they can really combine any module from any manufacturer.
-This birthed a lot of really interesting sounds and equally confusing and expensive setups, which I am both excited and fearful to invest in.
-Thankfully, there are less costly options to play with modular synthesis, one of those being virtual synthesizers.
-There are many types of virtual synthesizers, but the one I'm focussing on today is [VCV Rack](vcvrack.com/).
-This open-source beauty is free to use and also has massive developer support, allowing anyone to create virtual modules and submit them to be on the official module library.
-I am heavily invested in audio programming right now, and as someone with minimal signal processing experience, I thought this would be a great place to start.

 *Also if you are wondering, Silly Sounds is a mock Eurorack module company that these plugins will be published under.
 The company has and will never have profits, but is also a fake company, so we are planned to meet our goals year over year.*

 ## What is it